-The SAP Cloud Platform SDK for Android includes a library of user interface components that let developers easily create applications that follow Android Material Design as well as SAP's Fiori Design Language.
+The SAP Cloud Platform SDK for Android includes a library of user interface components that lets developers easily create applications that follow Android Material Design as well as SAP's Fiori Design Language.

 The attachment form cell lets the app user select files or capture images and video, enabling an application to access them for post-processing, such as uploading to a server.
 The attachment form cell has two modes of operation: edit mode and view mode.

-A contact cell gives quick access to the various methods of communicating with a contact.
+A contact cell provides quick access to the various methods of communicating with a contact.
 It is commonly found in an object and object details floorplan.